-Ed Wilson Farm* This area is managed by the State Fish and Wildlife Commission for elk wintering range.
-The area has been designated CONSERVATION FOREST LANDS and will be placed in forest zones.
+The Ed Wilson Farm is managed by the State Fish and Wildlife Commission for elk wintering range.
+The area has been designated FOREST LANDS and has been zoned for forest zones.
 Conflicts occur here and at the Jewell Wildlife Meadows between the elk and farm and forest uses.

-Beneke Creek A wildlife habitat for elk, this
+Beneke Creek is a wildlife habitat for elk.
+This area has been designated CONSERVATION OTHER RESOURCES and has been zoned Open Space, Recreation, and Parks.
+Due to the conflicts with the elk, new or expansion of existing wildlife management areas are a review use.

 Jewell Wildlife Meadows area has been designated CONSERVATION OTHER RESOURCES and will be placed in the Open Space, Recreation, and Parks zone.
 Due to the conflicts with the elk, new or expansion of existing wildlife management areas will be a review use.*